-Working with public sector scientists, university students and key senior influencers, FFB will develop a strategic plan that will advocate for policy and administrative changes to make the Bangladesh biosafety regulatory system predictable, science-based, and consistent with international best practices.
+Working with public sector scientists, university students, and key senior influencers, Farming Future Bangladesh (FFB) is developing a strategic plan that will advocate for policy and administrative changes to make the Bangladesh biosafety regulatory system predictable, science-based, and consistent with international best practices.

-Farming Future Bangladesh has initiated a ‘Agri-Biotech Advocacy Alliance (AAA)’ in Bangladesh.
-The first-round table discussion of this alliance was held at IRRI Bangladesh Office, Dhaka, Bangladesh with an intention to creating an advocacy platform in Bangladesh to coordinate the comprehensive efforts of policy advocacy and awareness building of agri-biotechnology issues.
+Farming Future Bangladesh has initiated an ‘Agri-Biotech Advocacy Alliance (AAA)’ in Bangladesh.
+The first-round table discussion of this alliance was held at the IRRI Bangladesh Office, Dhaka, Bangladesh with the intention of creating an advocacy platform in Bangladesh to coordinate the comprehensive efforts of policy advocacy and awareness building of agri-biotechnology issues.
 The proposed “Advocacy Group of Agri-biotechnology in Bangladesh” Alliance will help to connect and engage experts from multiple disciplines to ensure sustainable food security to meet the Sustainable Development Goals and help policymakers, researchers, academia, students, media people, and others understand the complexity of agribiotechnology and modern agriculture to keep pace with the competitive global development scenario to become a developed country by 2041.
-A Concept Note, Participant list and meeting Proceedings can be found in Annexure.

-USAID/Bangladesh and the US Embassy, Dhaka, joined by Farming Future Bangladesh organized an off-the-record informational discussion with USAID`s Chief Scientist Rob Bertram along with 10 national key journalists about biotech and biosafety on September 12, 2019 at American Club Dhaka.
-The discussion session also joined by renowned scientists Dr. Jiban Krishna Biswas, National Consultant, Healthier Rice Program-IRRI Bangladesh, Former Director General, BRRI and Advisor to FFB; and Dr. Zeba Islam Seraj, Professor and Chair, Biochemistry and Molecular Biology, University of Dhaka.
-In this roundtable session the journalists talked about the role of biotechnology in food security and food safety, and the leading role Bangladesh is playing in this area.
-Md Arif Hossain, CEO and ED, Farming Future Bangladesh facilitated the discussion.
+USAID/Bangladesh and the US Embassy, Dhaka, joined by Farming Future Bangladesh organized an informational discussion with USAID`s Chief Scientist Rob Bertram along with 10 national key journalists about biotech and biosafety on September 12, 2019, at American Club Dhaka.
+The discussion session was also joined by renowned scientists Dr. Jiban Krishna Biswas, National Consultant, Healthier Rice Program-IRRI Bangladesh, Former Director-General, BRRI and Advisor to FFB; and Dr. Zeba Islam Seraj, Professor and Chair, Biochemistry and Molecular Biology, University of Dhaka.
+In this roundtable session, the journalists talked about the role of biotechnology in food security and food safety and the leading role Bangladesh is playing in this area.
+Md Arif Hossain, CEO, and ED, Farming Future Bangladesh facilitated the discussion.